Winners and losers from the Democratic tax, health care and climate change bill

 — Alexander Bolton

-Sen. Kyrsten Sinema (D-Ariz.) followed Manchin’s strategy of using her reputation as a centrist to become a principal in the negotiations over the final shape of the bill.
+Sen. Kyrsten Sinema of Arizona followed Manchin’s strategy of using her reputation as a centrist to become a principal in the negotiations over the final shape of the bill.

-Sinema knocked out proposals to raise the corporate tax rate from 21 percent to 25 percent and raise the top marginal income tax rate on the nation’s wealthiest individuals and families.
+Sinema knocked out proposals to raise the corporate tax rate from 21% to 25% and raise the top marginal income tax rate on the nation’s wealthiest individuals and families.

 She played a central role in negotiating the prescription drug reform piece of the Inflation Reduction Act, narrowing the scope of Medicare’s negotiating authority to only 10 drugs starting in 2026 and then later 20 pharmaceuticals by 2029.